Dry powder extinguishers

 Some dry powder extinguishers can cause extensive damage if used in the wrong environment.
 Caution is required when using them.

 The threat of COVID-19 continues to present challenges across society.
 Making sure everyone remains safe, whilst ensuring the resilience of your organisation, remains an important consideration.
 Deciding how best to do this in your own particular circumstances is key, whilst understanding you will not be able to eliminate the risk that the virus presents entirely.

-To make your workplace COVID-secure, you will have to apply the relevant government guidance to your own particular circumstances.
-Similar information is available for the Devolved Administrations.
-Here, you will need to refer to the guidance for Scotland, Wales or Northern Ireland as appropriate.
-All of this information remains under review, so it is important to keep up to date with the latest directions.
+You should apply the relevant government guidance [or that provided in Scotland, Wales or Northern Ireland] to your own particular circumstances.
+This information remains subject to review, so it is important to keep up to date with the latest directions.
 You can follow developments and access the current advice by using the resources highlighted below.
 In some cases, you may need to refer to more than one set of guidance.

 It is important to remember, that any additional precautions you identify should be proportionate.
 This will depend on your own specific circumstances.
 For example, reflecting the size or type of premises you occupy, the numbers of staff you have and the nature of the work activities involved.
 You may also need to think about how your premises are organised, operated, managed and regulated.